soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

    Since creating new types in Haskell is cheap, this is a very viable solution.

-   In this case I'm going with the approach of not worrying about it too much, because it's a very local piece of code that can easily be fixed later if needed.
+   In this case, I'm going with the approach of not worrying about it too much, because it's a very local piece of code that can easily be fixed later if needed.

-Let's cover more parsing cases, we want to handle headings and lists as well.
+Let's cover more parsing cases; we want to handle headings and lists as well.
 We can do that by examining the first characters of a line:

 ```hs